jepsen-io/jepsen/doc/tutorial/01-scaffolding.md

   (prn "Hello, world!" args))
 ```

-`:gen-class` is a bit of Clojure plumbing; it tells Clojure that we intend to
+Clojure, by default, calls our `-main` function with any arguments we passed on
-run this namespace from the command line.
-Our `-main` function takes a variable
+the command line--whatever we type after `lein run`.
+It takes a variable number
+of arguments (that's the `&` symbol), and calls that argument list `args`.
+We
-number of arguments (`args`), and prints them out after "Hello World":
+print that argument list after "Hello World":

 ```bash
 $ lein run hi there